f5devcentral/f5-big-iq-lab/docs/class1/module6/lab2.rst

 4. Edit one of the VIP and attached the ``module6_analytics_profile``.

-.. note:: You only need to do vip134 on BOS-vBIGIP01.termmarc.com.
+.. note:: You only need to update one of the 2 VIPs as the VIP is located on a BIG-IP cluster.
+          BIG-IQ will update the other VIPs automatically.

 .. image:: ../pictures/module6/lab-2-5.png
   :scale: 40%